6.40 - Prevention of and Response to Bullying,

 Students are encouraged to immediately report bullying.
-A report may be made orally or in writing to the building principal, district complaint manager(s) or any staff member with whom the student is comfortable speaking.
-All school staff members are available for help with a bully or to make a report about bullying.
-Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager(s) or any staff member.
-Anonymous reports are also accepted by phone call or in writing.
+A report may be made orally or in writing to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Associate Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
+Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the District named officials or any staff member.
+The District named officials and all staff members are available for help with a bully or to make a report about bullying.
+Anonymous reports are also accepted.

 Complaint Managers for Round Lake Community Unit School District are:

 Dr. Mary Lamping, Chief Operations Officer